Sadykow/JA1-Analysis/Methodology.md

 > (1) P39, Figure 3.2.
 (JA: Figure 4) What is the sampling rate?
 I assume that it’s 1 Hz, but it would be good to state this.
 > > Explanation kept, 1Hz mentioning under capture of the page big plot added

-### Hyper-parameters selection
-1) Methods and their optimisers

-2) Recovery from faults.

-3) Betas and Epsilon instead on every optimiser page

-4) Layers and neurons

-5) The Evaluation process of layers and neurons to get the best set

 ### Model training, validation and testing metrics functions
 1) The evaluation process, how it is done and what it meant to achieve